Senators players say viral video a ‘hiccup,’ team relationship with coaches strong

 The players apologized to Raymond in a statement released Monday.

-Senators coach Guy Boucher did his best to sidestep the issue, saying the team had moved forward and was focusing on a game against the visiting New Jersey Devils.
+Senators coach Guy Boucher did his best to sidestep the issue, saying the team had moved forward and was focusing on Tuesday’s game.

 “I don’t know who makes decisions to put things like that out there, but when you purposely try to hurt another human being, I don’t want to spend too much time on that, and especially probably the best human being I know (Raymond), that’s personal,” Boucher said.
 “There you have it.
 Team wise we’ve moved on and we’re getting ready for (the game Tuesday night).”